gabrielesh/collectionbuilder-workshop/intro-github.md

 3. Click your repository's name (located in the top left of the window) to return to the repository's home page.

 ## Step 6.
-Add a New File to the Repository
+Turn on GitHub Pages (Make this demo project a website!)

-Now it's time to add a new file to your project.
+Now it's time to turn on the webpage associated with this project.

-1. On your repository's home page, locate and click the "Add file" button, situated to the right above your repository's files.
+1. On your repository's home page, locate and click the "Settings" button, the very .
 When this button is clicked, a drop-down menu will appear.
 Select the option "Create new file".
 2. An option to name your file will appear toward the top of your screen.
 Give your file the name: `new-file.txt`
 3. Add the following sentence to the body of your text file: